Narin0909/Analysis-of-US-Super-Store/README.md

 #### RECOMENDATIONS
 findings should be made by the company on the reason for the drastic fall in sales in the year 2018, the company should also adequately prepare for the future to avoid such occurences.

+###  What is the total top 10 sales profit by Products ?
 ![top 10 profit by product](https://github.com/Narin0909/Analysis-of-US-Super-Store/assets/147630963/64b9732e-88b5-4179-9474-fed69c699978)

 The profit of products was computed summing up the profit and dragging the  product name in the row.
 The total sales was arranged in descending order using the filter drop down sort more options in the products.
 The value filters in the drop down was selected and top 10 was selected in order to display only the top ten products for the analysis.